How to Get Rid of Soul-Crushing Amounts of Debt

 By tangibly having your whole month’s budget in the envelope, you are more conscious of the impact of every purchase and it becomes impossible to over-extend your budget because of the limited amount of cash available.

 For me personally, this method wasn’t super successful because I didn’t like carrying a bunch of cash around and having to switch envelopes depending on where I was going.
-Also there were urgent situations where it was a lifesaver to have a credit card on me (though it’s important to define what falls into this category.
+There were also urgent situations where it was a lifesaver to have a credit card on me (though it’s important to define what falls into this category.
 Hint: it’s not shoes).

 Key Concept: Paying off debt = guaranteed return on your investment.